justanotherdot/stickybeak/README.md

 ```

-but the aim is to have a second mode `triggers` which allows an explicit or
+additionally, there is a second mode, `triggers`, which allows an explicit or
 implicit config file to be read for multiple triggers.
+Given we have the
+following file `stickybeak.yaml` in our current working directory with the contents:

 ```yaml
 triggers: